hildasandberg/cygni-talent-tdd-in-practice/README.md

 # Assignment
-The goal with this assignment is to create PR from the `develop` branch of a forked repository, to the master branch of the main repository where all the status checks are approved.
+The goal with this assignment is to create PR from the `java-tdd` branch of a forked repository, to the `java-tdd-master` branch of the main repository where all the status checks are approved.

 In order to do that, the following tasks are required.

 * Fork the repository
-* Checkout the `develop` branch
+* Checkout the `java-tdd` branch
 * Do the coding task

 ## Coding